Agent to the Stars: Plot

 Tom Stein is a celebrity agent, representing a handful of Hollywood actors, the most famous of which is Michelle Beck, an earnest but brainless blonde who wants to break into serious acting despite having very limited talent.
 Carl Lupo, Tom's boss, tells him to drop all his clients in order to take on Joshua.
-Joshua, as it turns out, is a Yherjak, an amorphous ameboid species that communicate through olfactory transmission, and smell horrifically awful, that have traveled to Earth in an asteroid to make first contact.
-Realizing they fit the Hollywood movie description of an alien monster, the aliens contacted Carl surreptitiously and created Joshua through an amalgam of Yherjak and Carl's thoughts.
+Joshua, as it turns out, is a Yherajk, an amorphous ameboid species that communicate through olfactory transmission, and smell horrifically awful, that have traveled to Earth in an asteroid to make first contact.
+Realizing they fit the Hollywood movie description of an alien monster, the aliens contacted Carl surreptitiously and created Joshua through an amalgam of Yherajk and Carl's thoughts.

 Joshua hides at Tom's house, and fuses with Ralph, an elderly dog that Tom had been caring for, after Ralph suffered a heart attack.
 In order to give Joshua something to do, he begins hiring Joshua the dog out for roles, and he instantly becomes the most wanted canine actor in Hollywood, given his apparent abilities.

 Later, after a disastrous reading for a part in a Holocaust drama movie, Michelle is accidentally smothered while making a special effect mask for a sci-fi movie.
-Realizing that the Yherjak could heal her by bonding, similar to how Joshua bonded with Ralph the dog, he conspires to take her to the ship.
+Realizing that the Yherajk could heal her by bonding, similar to how Joshua bonded with Ralph the dog, he conspires to take her to the ship.
 This causes an uproar, as bonding with a sentient member of a species is the most atrocious act among the Yherjak, and also that Michelle committed suicide.
-Upon further inspection, and learning that Michelle had suffocated by accident, the Yherjak agree and Michelle reemerges, now a mental amalgam of Michelle, Joshua, Carl, and Ralph the dog.
+Upon further inspection, and learning that Michelle had suffocated by accident, the Yherajk agree and Michelle reemerges, now a mental amalgam of Miranda, Michelle and Joshua—who himself was an amalgam of two-thousand Yherajk, Carl and Ralph the dog.

-Tom stumbles on the idea of casting Michelle in the Holocaust film Hard Memories.
+Tom pushes forward with the idea of casting Michelle in the Holocaust film Hard Memories.
 After meeting Tom's grandmother Sarah Rosenthal, a Holocaust survivor, Michelle absorbs her memories and delivers a blistering audition.
 The movie is an unparalleled success, and Michelle wins an Academy Award for Best Actress.
 During her acceptance speech, she gradually asserts her normal, clear gelatinous shape, while making a call for acceptance regardless of appearance or form.
-The Yherjak, revealed at last, are widely accepted.
+The Yherajk, revealed at last, are widely accepted.